 You don't know why people don't get it

-Even though you did not share a native tounge, sometimes it was eaiser to understand your foreign classmates and the doorman at your host university than fellow natives at home.
-For some unexplicable, almost magical reason, you instantly knew from half words and sign language what did most fellow international students mean.
+Even though you did not share a native tongue, sometimes it was easier to understand your foreign classmates and the doorman at your host university than fellow natives at home.
+For some inexplicable, almost magical reason, you instantly knew from half words and sign language what did most fellow international students mean.
 All the deep conversations, the great ideas you had together when studying overseas, it was borderline miraculous.
 But back home your native language and all the gestures fail, people sometimes just don't get you.
 You get suspicious about forgetting your own language and you consider that people deliberately misunderstand you.
 Deep inside you know that your friends and loved ones are not doing that on purpose. but you have been through a very intense experience while studying abroad and it is hard to translate all those feelings and memories to words.
-This is a common sypmtom of reverse culture shock.
+This is a common symptom of reverse culture shock.

 Slow down a bit.
 Give them space, answer questions one by one, and introduce the new you.
 Keep calm and explain.
 Repeat if needed or change topic, you don't have to explain all the bits at once, they will understand it with time.
 At home you have to practice the tolerance you showed to the local cashier in your favorite grocery store abroad.